Experienced Medical Malpractice Lawyers in Maui

 You can file a Hawaii medical malpractice claim against any licensed health care provider or facility.
 This includes physicians, nurses, physical therapists, mental health care providers, dentists, hospitals, surgery centers, and other treatment facilities.

-Your Legal Rights Following Medical Malpractice in Hawaii
+Your Legal Rights Following Medical Malpractice in Maui, HI

 In Hawaii, you must adhere to a specific process if you hope to obtain compensation for a medical tort.